The future of planning: a moment’s insight is worth a lifetime of experience

 In a moment of insight, he suggests that we have been looking in the wrong place.
 If we open our eyes to what is happening in our communities, we can find pathways to hope because they are all around us.
 By focusing on Whitehall and Westminster, we are missing the everyday solutions that people are building for themselves.
 Ending on a positive note, Hugh sets out a preliminary agenda for action.

 The podcast forms part of a collaboration between TCPA and Rethinking Poverty.
-We want to explore the approaches that Hugh sets out.
+We want to explore the approaches to the future of planning that Hugh sets out.
 In taking the journey forward, we would welcome it if you would like to travel with us.

 At first this means walking – because that’s all we can do – both literally because of the lockdown and metaphorically because the maze we are in permits no fast journeys if we are to find our way through.